 - Need a map?
-Visit Albany County’s website to see the ACHH Rail Trail Map.
+Visit our ACHH Rail Trail Map page.

 The Mohawk Hudson Land Conservancy works in partnership with Albany County, the City of Albany, the Towns of Bethlehem and New Scotland, and the Village of Voorheesville to promote and advocate for this exceptional recreational asset.

 We lease and manage the trail between Slingerlands and Voorheesville.
 Volunteers from Friends of the Rail Trail (FORT), a committee of the Mohawk Hudson Land Conservancy, serve as Trail Ambassadors, guiding visitors, patrolling, and serving as trail custodians.
 If you’re interested in joining FORT, send us an e-mail at email@example.com.

 More than 5 miles of the trail are currently paved, from South Pearl Street in Albany to the Toll Gate Plaza in Slingerlands.
 From Slingerlands to Voorheesville Avenue, 4 miles of the route is unpaved and suitable for mountain biking, walking, and jogging.
 Albany County plans to pave this section soon.
 A short section between Voorheesville Avenue and South Main Street in the Village of Voorheesville was paved by the Village in 2016.
 The Village also constructed a beautiful pavilion with a design reminiscent of the former Voorheesville rail road station.
 The Rail Trail News page has the latest updates on the Rail Trail.